 Marion home prices are not only among the most expensive in Montana, but Marion real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Marion is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Marion is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Marion is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Marion who work in sales jobs (14.00%), office and administrative support (11.85%), and food service (7.90%).

 A relatively large number of people in Marion telecommute to their jobs.
 Overall, about 22.27% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.